80 % of our products

 Jessica loves working on the different sewing machines.
-In her sixteen years with Everest, she has become an expert in the skilful patching of destroyed-look jeans.
+In her over 15 years with Everest, she has become an expert in the skilful patching of destroyed-look jeans.
 In addition, there is always plenty of variety – she deals with a wide range of sewing tasks, for which she uses whatever machine that suits the purpose best.

 Amanda and Arthur are a married couple who together run the knitwear agency Aten in Shanghai.
 Along with their eight employees, they organise the production of our knitwear in three Chinese partner production facilities.
 What we particularly like about Aten is that the company has a deep understanding of our aesthetics, and it works very reliably and quickly.
-Over the nine years of working with the agency, Aten has become a loyal partner that tries to make everything possible.
+Over the ten years of working with the agency, Aten has become a loyal partner that tries to make everything possible.

-Shaoying has been working at Pinghu Maochun for four years as a technical textile employee.
+Shaoying has been working at Pinghu Maochun since 2015 as a technical textile employee.
 As part of her role, she is responsible for overseeing the fabric knitting machines, taking samples from them and seeing if they are correct.
 She also attends to the adjustment of the machine settings so that it can give a looser or tighter knit as required.
 Having grown up in Pinghu, Shaoying is one of the few locals at the factory.
 She is very proud of her hometown, especially the famous Pinghu watermelon, and the special type of bamboo that grows there.

 Qingying joined the finishing team at Pinghu Maochun in 2007 and was later promoted to leading the process finishing and fine-tuning team.
 She sets everyone their tasks for the day, which include cutting away excess thread on garments and checking that all the stitches are flawless.
 Completing ten pieces per hour, Qingying enjoys working hard because she wants to set a good example to her colleagues.
 She has always loved sewing since she was a little girl, when her mother taught her and her sister, who also works at the factory, how to sew.